Endicott: Administrative Law 3e

 Obiter dicta: See ratio

-Ombudsman: An officer who investigates a complaint of bad administration, and reports on what happened and what, if anything, should be done about it.
-There is a Parliamentary Ombudsman, also referred to as the Parliamentary Commissioner for Administration (the PCA; she also serves as the Health Service Ombudsman), and three Local Government Ombudsmen.
+Ombudsman: An officer who investigates a complaint of bad administration, and then issues a report on what happened and what, if anything, should be done about it.
+There is a Parliamentary Ombudsman, also referred to as the Parliamentary Commissioner for Administration who also serves as the Health Service Ombudsman (www.ombudsman.org.uk), and three Local Government Ombudsmen (www.lgo.org.uk).